 Privacy notices

-The list of privacy notices is not comprehensive.
-We will complete the listing in early 2024.
+The list of privacy notices might not be fully comprehensive.
+We will complete the listing as necessary.

 We issue permits for the secondary use of social and health data when the application applies to